fermyon/developer/content/spin/v3/http-trigger.md

 In Go, you register the handler as a callback in your program's `init` function.
 Call `spinhttp.Handle`, passing your handler as the sole argument.
 Your handler takes a `http.Request` record, from the standard `net/http` package, and a `ResponseWriter` to construct the response.

-> The do-nothing `main` function is required by TinyGo but is not used; the action happens in the `init` function and handler callback.

 ```go
 package main